 What are droopy eyelids?

-El droopy eyelid or eyelid ptosis refers to a drooping on the upper eyelid that causes a part of the eye to be covered that should not be covered.
+El droopy eyelid or palpebral ptosis refers to a drooping upper eyelid that causes a part of the eye to be covered that should not be covered.
 In addition, it causes the patient to have certain difficulties when opening their eyes.

 Causes of eyelid ptosis

-This problem is usually due to the fact that, with the edad, the levator eyelid muscle is progressively stretched, losing its firmness.
+This problem is usually due to the fact that, with the edad, the levator palpebrae muscle is progressively stretched, losing its firmness.

 However, there is also the congenital ptosis, which does not depend on age.
-This means that there are cases in which you have a droopy eyelid from birth due to a alteration of the levator muscle during its embryonic development.
+This means that there are cases in which you have a droopy eyelid from birth due to a levator muscle disorder during its embryonic development.

 In addition, there are other causes that cause droopy eyelid, although they are less frequent, among which we find muscle diseases or allergic reactions.

-Luckily, it is a problem that has a solution through a droopy eyelid surgery.
+Luckily, it's a problem has a solution through droopy eyelid surgery.
 We see it below.